One-Eyed Jacks Blu-ray Movie

 One-Eyed Jacks Blu-ray Movie, Overall Score and Recommendation 4.0 of 5

-It is unfortunate that we do not have at least some sort of a rough print of the long version of One-Eyed Jacks endorsed by Marlon Brando.
+It is unfortunate that we do not have at least some sort of rough print of the long version of One-Eyed Jacks endorsed by Marlon Brando.
 The production history of One-Eyed Jacks is beyond fascinating and if even half of the information floating around is actually true then what Brando wanted us to see was probably a very different film.
-However, I still think it is fair to say that even in its current form the film very effectively separates itself from all other westerns from the same era.
+However, I still think it is fair to say that even in its current form, the film very effectively separates itself from all other westerns of the same era.
 Criterion's new Blu-ray release of the recent restoration of One-Eyed Jacks should remain the film's definitive presentation on the home video market.
 HIGHLY RECOMMENDED.

 Other editions